dangoor/rpc/README.md

 If the other endpoint calls `remote.liftSomething('quickly, { carefully: true })`, our newly registered `myUsefulFunction` will serve that request, receiving the same arguments sent in the call.
 The function can return a value or a promise (and so can be an `async function` too).

+The full type signature is: `rpc.addRequestHandler(methodName: string, handlerFn: (...args: any[] => any | Promise<any>), opts?: NamedRequestHandlerOpts) => RemotePromise`.

-You can pass in options as a third parameter to *addRequestHandler*. *useCallback* will add a Node.js-style callback when calling the function, using that to resolve the method response (and ignore whateveer the handler function returns directly.)
-You can also provide a `context` to set "this" when running your function.
+You can pass in options as a third parameter to *addRequestHandler*:
+* **useCallback** If you prefer Node-style callbacks over promises, set *useCallback* to true and your request handler will be passed a callback when run.
+Instead of using your handler function's returned value or promise to resolve the remote request, the callback will now resolve it.
+* ** context** sets the "this" binding when running your function.
 (But remember that "this" cannot be changed for arrow functions.)
-The full type signature is: `rpc.addRequestHandler(methodName: string, handlerFn: (...args: any[] => any | Promise<any>), opts?: NamedRequestHandlerOpts) => RemotePromise`.

-A convenience meethod `rpc.addRequestHandlers(functionsByMethodName, optionalContext)` is also available.
+A convenience meethod `rpc.addRequestHandlers(functionsByMethodName, opts)` is also available.
 It loops over the passed in object, registering each function.

 ## WranggleRpc options

-Set these options when you construct your WranggleRpc endpoint.
-You can also update them after construction using `rpc.opts(updatedOpts)`.
+You can set some general options when you construct your WranggleRpc endpoint and can also update them after construction using `rpc.opts(updatedOpts)`.

 Main options:

-* **allRequestOpts**. *RequestOpts object*.
-Sets default options for all remote requests sent from this endpoint.
-The defaults are refined/overriden with values set by the `setDefaultRequestOptsForMethod` method or set directly on a `RemotePromise`.
+* **allRequestOpts**.
+Sets default request options for all remote requests sent from this endpoint.
+When making the remote calls, the defaults will be refined/overriden with values set by the `setDefaultRequestOptsForMethod` method, which are refined further by options set directly on the call's [RemotePromise](#remote-requests). (*RequestOpts* like timeouts.)
 * **channel**: *string*.
 Unless the remote endpoint uses the exact same *channel* value, WranggleRpc will ignore its remote requests.
+Recommended when you use more than one WranggleRpc endpoint in the same window/process, but be careful to use the exact same value.
 * **transport**: The value of this is passed to the WranggleRpc *useTransport* method, setting up the transport which is required before the endpoint can be used.

 Additionally, each transport adds its own shortcut to WranggleRpc options.
-For example, the "electron" options here are used as a shortcut for setting `transport` to `new ElectronTransport({ ipcSender: ipcRenderer })`:
+For example, the "electron" options here are used as a shortcut for setting the endpoint's transport to `new ElectronTransport({ ipcSender: ipcRenderer })`:
 ```javascript
 const rpc = new WranggleRpc({
   channel: 'os-file-dialogs',